-Foreign Nationals who have been hired into probationary or tenured positions at Western must apply for permanent residency if they plan on staying and living in Canada.
-Work permits are issued by Citizenship and Immigration Canada and intended to be temporary.
+Foreign Nationals who have been hired into continuing, probationary or tenured positions at Western must apply for permanent residency if they plan on staying and living in Canada.
+Work permits issued by Citizenship and Immigration Canada are intended to be temporary.
 Work permits are not issued indefinitely.

-Extensive documentation is required in preparation for filing a complete permanent residence application.
+Extensive documentation is required in preparation for creating a profile and a complete permanent residence application.
 Some of the major documents that are required for submission include, but not limited to, the following:

 Police Clearance Certificates